New Year, New You Health Fest in Marshall, TX

 See a complete album of photos of the New Year, New You Health Fest on the VegNews Facebook page.

 Ellen Jaffe Jones has defied cancer that struck her mom, aunt, and both sisters, is a certified personal trainer (AFAA), running coach (RCCA), and the author of Eat Vegan on $4 a Day.
-Joseph Connelly is the founder and publisher of VegNews.
+Joseph Connelly is the publisher of VegNews.

 Photo: Ron Munden.
 Marshall, TX’s vegan ob/gyn Dr. Vanessa Miller crossing the finish line at the New Year, New York Health Fest 5k.